Massive MIMO Adaptive Modulation and Coding Using Online Deep Learning Algorithm: Structure of the proposed algorithm

 The input of the neural network in the proposed approach and in the Q-learning approach is designed to be the same.
 The feature space of the algorithm consists of SINR for each user antenna ($RxNum=4$ for our experiments), reported CQI, the time interval from the last sounding, cell RSRP and one of the MCS values.
 Additional bias parameters are configured for each layer of the network.
 On the output layer the acknowledge success is predicted.
 We apply the standard scaling normalization method by subtracting the average value and dividing it by the standard deviation for each feature across all samples.
 The structure of the neural network is presented in Fig. \ref{fig:nn_plot}.

-The structure of ODL and Q-learning neural networks is the same in all aspects except the activation functions at the hidden layer and the output layer.
+The structure of ODL and Q-learning neural networks is the same in all aspects except the activation functions at the output layer.
 For the output layer, ODL uses the sigmoid function, while the Q-learning method uses the identity function.
-For the hidden layer ODL, we use ReLU activation, while Q-learning uses hyperbolic tangent (tanh).
 This difference is motivated by a difference in the problems the models solve.
 ODL solves the binary classification problem by predicting the probability of success, while the Q-learning model solves the regression problem by predicting real Q-values.
-We found that for the classification problem, ReLU is more suitable than tanh, while for the regression problem, tanh is better than ReLU.
 Thus, we selected the activation functions that give the best quality results for each of the considered approaches.